CI/CD with Docker for Beginners

 What is CI/CD?

 A CI/CD pipeline is a set of practices that enable teams to rapidly and reliably deliver code changes to production.
 It is an essential component of modern software development that involves continuous integration (CI) and continuous delivery/deployment (CD) to streamline the software delivery process.
-With a CI/CD pipeline, developers can easily test and release code changes to end-users, ensuring that the software is always up-to-date and working as expected.
+With a CI/CD pipeline, developers can easily test and release code changes to end-users, ensuring the software is always up-to-date and working as expected.

 Role of Docker in DevOps

 Docker is a tool that's positioned between developers and operations personnel.
-Thanks to Docker, developers can hand over to the operations team an application - packaged as an image - that can run seamlessly run on any environment (testing, staging, or production).
+Thanks to Docker, developers can hand over to the operations team an application - packaged as an image - that can run seamlessly in any environment (testing, staging, or production).
 It eliminates friction between the two teams and eases the work of automating steps such as testing, staging, and deployment.

 Role of Docker in CI/CD